cfelton/rhea/docs/source/system/overview.rst

         return beh_enable, beh_blink

-    led_blinker.cso = LEDBlinkerControlStatus
+    led_blinker.cso = ControlStatus

 The non-global control and status, i.e. the module specific control-status is accessed via the ``cso``.
-This provides a clean encapsulation to the module.
+This provides a clean encapsulation to the block (module).
 The ``cso`` can also include transactors to assist testing and verification.

 Creating control status objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^